- How is childhood leukemia treated?

 Chemotherapy for childhood leukemia

-Chemotherapy (chemo) refers to the use of drugs to kill cancer cells.
+Chemotherapy (chemo) is the use of drugs to kill cancer cells.
 Usually the drugs are given either into a vein, into the cerebrospinal fluid (CSF), or as pills.
-Once the drugs enter the bloodstream, they spread throughout the body.
-Chemo is the main treatment for nearly all types of leukemia.
-Children might get several drugs at different times during the course of treatment.
+Once the drugs enter the blood, they spread throughout the body.
+Chemo is the main treatment for most types of leukemia.
+Children might get several chemo drugs at different times during the course of treatment.

 Doctors give chemo in cycles, with each cycle of treatment followed by a rest period.
 As a rule, AML treatment uses higher doses of chemo over a shorter period of time, while ALL treatment uses lower doses over a longer period of time (about 2 to 3 years).

-While chemo drugs kill cancer cells, they can also damage normal cells.
-This happens because they are aimed at cells that are growing quickly such as cancer cells, but in the process they also damage other fast-growing cells.
-The lining of the mouth and intestines, hair, and bone marrow (where new blood cells are made) all grow quickly and are likely to be damaged by chemo, which can lead to the following side effects:
+Chemo drugs attack cells that are growing quickly, which is why they work against cancer cells.
+But other cells in the body, such as those in the lining of the mouth and intestines, hair, and bone marrow (where new blood cells are made) also grow quickly and are likely to be damaged by chemo.
+This can lead to the following side effects: